paulk-asert/groovy-rules/README.md

 The [prolog4j](https://github.com/espakm/prolog4j) generic prolog interface api is used along with the [tuprolog](http://tuprolog.alice.unibo.it/) prolog engine but you can try some of the other engines supported by prolog4j if you wish.

-The [choco][1] and [JaCoP][2] constraint solving libraries are used.
-These libraries offer similar features as far as this problem is concerned.
+[Choco][1] and [JaCoP][2] offer similar features as far as this problem is concerned.
 Given that the JaCoP package isn't available in a public
 Maven repository and has a restrictive GPL license, we have a preference for Choco for this example; but see the respective documentation of the two packages to see which better suits your needs.
 Follow the instructions in the JaCoP directory for downloading the needed jars if you want to try it.
 The other examples should run automatically.